ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 or the branch containing too large a diff (ctohb.com/diffs).
 In general, a short-lived branch should be open just a few days, or two weeks at the absolute most.

-Keep in mind that a feature doesn t necessarily have to be implemented
+Keep in mind that a feature doesn't necessarily have to be implemented

 in a single branch.
 For example, you can have an initial branch with just tests that is reviewed and merged, and then followed up by a branch with the implementation.
 Alternatively, you can build an implementation that

 isn't connected to the main application, have it reviewed and merged, then build the connection and tests in a subsequent branch.

-With a bit of thought and practice most implementations can be broken down into independently mergeable pieces. is is a skill that with your guidance teams can develop over time.
+With a bit of thought and practice most implementations can be broken down into independently mergeable pieces.
+This is a skill that with your guidance teams can develop over time.

 Benefits of keeping branches short-lived: